mulesoft-assets/template-sfdc2sap-opportunity-aggregation/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce Opportinuty and SAP Sales Order Aggregation running.
+Simple steps to get Salesforce Opportunity and SAP Sales Order Aggregation running.

 ## Running on premise <a name="runonopremise"/>